 The Collaborative of Holy Redeemer and Immaculate Conception rejoices with you because of the gift of a new life, which has been given to you.
-On behalf of the parish collaborative, we offer our congratulations and best wishes to you and your family.
+On behalf of the Collaborative, we offer our congratulations and best wishes to you and your family.

 We also wish to express our joy and encouragement for you in your decision to request Baptism for your child.
 In doing so you are asking to make a public commitment to share your Catholic faith with your child and to bring the little one up in the faith of the Church–as a follower of Jesus–a lover of God and neighbor.
 God has already given life to your child.
 In Baptism, God gives your child the gift of Eternal life–the Grace of Christ.
 It is then a joyful event for the whole Church when a child is brought for Baptism and becomes a member of the family of believers–the Body of Christ.

-Here at HRIC Collaborative, we want to help you to prepare for the celebration of this wonderful Sacrament so that you might enter into the celebration with full, active and conscious participation.
+Here at the HRIC Collaborative, we want to help you to prepare for the celebration of this wonderful Sacrament so that you might enter into the celebration with full, active and conscious participation.
 The Sacrament of Baptism is usually celebrated on the second Sunday of the month.
 So that you might better understand what you are doing and the gift that God is giving your child, we gather parents and Godparents when possible for a preparation meeting.
-At this meeting we will explain and explore with you the meaning of Baptism, as well as the ritual of Baptism that you will take part in with your child.
+At this meeting, we will explain and explore with you the meaning of Baptism, as well as the ritual of Baptism that you will take part in with your child.
 In addition to parents and Godparents, other may attend this meeting.
 Feel free to invite them, if you wish.
+Please be sure to register with the office prior to the meeting and baptism.

 The Church has certain requirements for Godparents, which we share with you now to help you choose them well.
 A child normally may have one or two Godparents.
 If there are two Godparents usually they include a Godmother and a Godfather.
 Godparents cannot be the parents of the child.
 Godparents must be at least 16 years of age (rare exceptions can be made).
 Godparents must be Catholics who have received the sacrament of Confirmation and lead lives in harmony with the faith.
 (A child who has one Godparent who is a Confirmed Catholic may have a baptized non-Catholic serve as a “Christian Witness” in lieu of a second Godparent.)
 Being a Godparent or a Christian Witness is an honor for a person, and a potential help for your child as he or she grows in faith–especially by way of the example that they give your child in living a life faithful to their own Baptism.
 We encourage you to consider this as you choose them for your child.